 In addition, Empire Life considers the sensitivity of its LICAT ratio to changes in market interest rates.
-The impact of an immediate 50 basis point decrease in interest rates and a 50 basis point decrease in assumed initial reinvestment rate (IRR) for non-participating insurance business and segregated fund guarantees for December 31, 2019 and December 31, 2018, is shown in the table below.
+The impact of an immediate 50 basis point decrease in interest rates and a 50 basis point decrease in assumed initial reinvestment rate (IRR) for non-participating insurance business and segregated fund guarantees for December 31, 2020 and December 31, 2019, is shown in the table below.
 This assumes no change in the ultimate reinvestment rate (URR).
-The AFS bonds provide a natural economic offset to the interest rate risk attributable to Empire Life's product liabilities.

 Sensitivity to Market Interest Rates LICAT Impact of

 50 bps Decrease

-December 31, 2019 LICAT total ratio 1 %
+December 31, 2020 LICAT total ratio 3%

-December 31, 2018 LICAT total ratio (5)%
+December 31, 2019 LICAT total ratio 1%